List of cities in Portugal: Overview

-In Portugal, the city is not an administrative division, therefore a city generally does not necessarily correspond to a municipality, with the exception of the entirely urban municipalities, such as Lisbon, Porto, Funchal, Amadora, Entroncamento, and São João da Madeira.

-The municipality with the most cities is Paredes Municipality, which contains four cities.
+In Portugal, the city is not an administrative division, therefore a city generally does not necessarily correspond to a municipality, which is the second-level local government in the country.
+Some entirely urban municipalities do coincide with cities, such as Lisbon, Porto, Funchal, Amadora, Entroncamento, and São João da Madeira.
+Conversely, a municipality can contain multiple cities; the municipality of Paredes contains four cities, the most of any municipality in the country.